 Camilo was my son, my sun, my everything that was important in my life.
 Camilo was my only child, and I became a single parent when he was a toddler, so we were each other’s family.
 Camilo was beautiful, kind and had such a big heart and wonderful sense of humor.
 He made me laugh daily.
 I was so proud of the man he had become.
 I was so amazed by him and felt so very lucky to call him my son — so very grateful to be his mom.

 That Saturday night he came home from a long day of work as an EMT and decided to go out and celebrate his recent completion of paramedic school and upcoming birthday.
 I was happy he was taking some time off from constant work and studying.
 “Have fun, I love you,” were the last words I said to him.
 Camilo never came home; I was to never see him again.
 A stranger’s bullet hit him in the heart as he was leaving a neighborhood club.
 My son was dead; my life that I knew was shattered.
 I still find it hard to believe.
-I still don’t want to believe it, four years later.
+I still don’t want to believe it, over five years later.
 I speak out against gun violence because that is what I am left with.
 I cannot be silent.

 Camilo’s life was so much more than the gun that killed him.
 Camilo’s life was filled with joy, hard work and promise.
 Everything pointed to a long and bright future.
 And because of a stranger’s gun, it was ended in an instant.